Iadvd/RetrocomputingZXSpectrum/GameExamples/TapProjects/README.md

 # "SpectrumTaps2WindowsExeLauncher"

-Multiple .tap files = 1 Windows .exe Game Launcher file (Java applet .jar wrapped) Tool
+<b>Multiple .tap files = 1 Windows .exe Game Launcher file (Java applet .jar wrapped) Tool</b>

-The aim of this tool is providing the .tap developers a new format to distribute their works.
+<b>The aim of this tool is providing the .tap developers a new
+format to distribute their works.
 In this case for instance, you can distribute ALL your .tap files in ONE single .exe file including a main menu where the user can select the game